Elizabeth Brooks’ Top Picks

 What should I wear when I create art?

 I don’t think this apron needs much explanation!
 I prefer the black one as it shows less stains (but be prepared because this will be coated in paint over time).
-The front pockets on the front are nice in case you’re creating something large that requires a lot of movement.
+The pockets on the front are nice in case you’re creating something large that requires a lot of movement.

 Art Studio Recommendations